ndjinga/SOLVERLAB/READMES/README_solverlabGUI.md

 ### Introduction

-- Is a new Graphical User Interface (GUI-IHM) developped for SOLVERLAB.
+- Is a new Graphical User Interface (GUI/IHM) developped for SOLVERLAB.

 - This GUI uses the library [PACKAGESPY](https://codev-tuleap.intra.cea.fr/plugins/git/matix/packagespy.git) contained in the platform SALOME (variable `PACKAGESPY_ROOT_DIR`).